BouchanaHicham/Tabu-Search-Optimization/README.md

-Tabu Search Algorithm
+# Tabu Search Algorithm for Matrix Optimization

-This is a Python implementation of the Tabu Search algorithm.
-The Tabu Search is a metaheuristic optimization algorithm used for solving combinatorial optimization problems.
-In this implementation, the algorithm is applied to solve a specific problem involving a matrix and a set of candidate lists.
+This Python script implements the Tabu Search algorithm to optimize a square matrix.
+The main objective is to find the best upper triangle half of the matrix through swaps while adhering to certain constraints.

-Problem Description
+## Problem Description

-The problem consists of a matrix of size 5x5 with certain constraints.
-The lower triangle half of the matrix should be set to zero.
+The matrix is initialized as a 5x5 square matrix with the lower triangle half set to zero.
 The algorithm aims to find the best solution by performing swaps on the upper triangle half of the matrix.
-It uses a list of candidate solutions, where each candidate solution is represented as a pair of indices in the matrix and an objective function value.
+The optimization process is based on a set of candidate lists, where each candidate list contains pairs of indices and their corresponding objective function values.

-Getting Started
-Clone this repository to your local machine or download the Python script.

-Make sure you have Python installed on your system.

-Run the Python script using any Python interpreter or IDE.

-How to Use
-The script starts by initializing the matrix and the candidate list.

-The generate_candidate_lists function generates the candidate lists with random values.
+## Functions

+- `generate_candidate_lists`: Generates random candidate lists containing pairs of indices and objective function values.

-The sort_candidate_lists function sorts the candidate lists based on their objective function values.
+- `sort_candidate_lists`: Sorts the candidate lists based on their objective function values in descending order.

-The main function Tabu_Search performs the Tabu Search algorithm on the candidate lists.
-It updates the matrix and swaps elements to find the best solution.
-The best objective function value found during the search is printed.
+- `Tabu_Search`: Implements the Tabu Search algorithm using the generated candidate lists.
+It updates the matrix and performs swaps to find the best solution, while also considering tabu restrictions to avoid repeated solutions.

-The Print_Matrix_Half function displays the upper triangle half of the matrix.
+- `Print_Matrix_Half`: Displays the upper triangle half of the matrix.

-The Print_Matrix_Full function displays the full matrix.
+## Usage

+1. Clone the repository or download the Python script.

+2. Run the script using any Python interpreter or IDE.

+3. The script will initialize the matrix, generate candidate lists, and perform the Tabu Search optimization.

-Customization
+## Customization

-You can customize the initial matrix, candidate list size, and other parameters to experiment with different instances of the problem.
-Modify the parameters in the script and re-run it to see different results.
+You can modify the initial matrix, candidate list size, or other parameters to experiment with different instances of the problem.
+The provided candidate lists can also be replaced with custom ones for specific use cases.

-Important Note
+## Note

-Please note that this implementation might not be fully optimized and may require further modifications or improvements for specific use cases or larger problem sizes.
+The implementation is designed for educational purposes and may require further optimization or modifications for more complex scenarios.

-Contributing
+## Contributing

-If you find any issues or want to contribute to this project, feel free to create a pull request or open an issue on the GitHub repository.
+Feel free to contribute to this project by creating pull requests or opening issues on the GitHub repository.

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

-Acknowledgments
+## Acknowledgments

-This implementation is based on the Tabu Search algorithm.
+- The implementation is based on the Tabu Search algorithm, a metaheuristic optimization technique.
-The script uses the Python random module for generating random values.
+- The script uses the Python `random` module for generating random values.

-Authors
+## Author

 Bouchana Hicham